Recognizing Unrealistic Expectations and Realistic Realtionship Endeavors

 Don't become discouraged if you're turned down.
 Instead, up your chances for success simply by

-making more selections (this doesn't mean that you shouldn't also work on your shortcomings to increase your success ratio).
+making more selections.
 You may meet more members than someone who's more attractive or

 accomplished, but unwilling to make as many selections as you, because they don't want to